KBDizzee/KTMVTour/docs/daily-log.md

 - so yeah i get api error, axios network error when I pass null through save image function.
 Lets ask claude and I may have to implement a seperate backend function for this just as a brute force solution.
 Yeah ill just add another function in backend for this.

+- hm ok so now when I try calling the deleteProfilePicture function idk it was showing cannot get property data of undefined.